2023 Nigerian Senate elections in Imo State: People's Democratic Party

 Before the primary, pundits noted three major candidates: Jerry Alagbaoso (House of Representatives member for Oru East/Orsu/Orlu), ThankGod Ezeani (former House of Representatives member for Ideato North/Ideato South), and Jones Onyereri (former House of Representatives member for Isu/Njaba/Nkwerre/Nwangele).
 In the primary, Onyereri defeated runner-up Ezeani by 27%.
 However, the primary was challenged up to the Supreme Court, which nullified the exercise in January 2023.
-The judgment, based on the primary taking place in Owerri instead of a location inside the district, also barred the PDP from fielding a nominee.
+The judgement, based on the primary taking place in Owerri instead of a location inside the district, also barred the PDP from fielding a nominee.
 In response, the PDP claimed it had informed INEC of the changed location and vowed to find a path to the ballot.